TomAugspurger/iowa-academic-standards/standards/hs-science.md

 ## HS-ESS2-2

-Analyze geoscience data to make the claim that one change to Earth's surface can create feedbacks that cause changes to other Earth systems.
+Analyze geoscience data to make the claim that one change to Earth's surface can create feedback that causes changes to other Earth systems.

 ## HS-ESS2-3

-Develop a model based on evidence of Earth's interior to describe the cycling of matter by thermal convection.
+Develop a model based on evidence of Earth's interior to and explain the cycling of matter magma by thermal convection.

 ## HS-ESS2-4

-Use a model to describe how variations in the flow of energy into and out of Earth's systems result in changes in climate.
+Use a model to describe how variations in the flow of energy into and out of Earth's systems result in changes in climate trends.

 ## HS-ESS2-5

-Plan and conduct an investigation of the properties of water and its effects on Earth materials and surface processes.
+Plan and conduct an investigation of the properties of fluids (i.e. wind and water) and their effects on Earth materials and surface processes.

 ## HS-ESS2-6